cirosantilli/free-books-django-raw/README.md

     # http://stackoverflow.com/questions/3414247/django-drop-all-tables-from-database
     rm -f db.sqlite3
     python manage.py generate_data
-    Ipython manage.py runserver
+    python manage.py runserver
     firefox localhost:8000

 Now login with:

-- username: `user0` for an admin, or `user{1-100}` for non-admins
+- username: `user1` for an admin, or `user{2-100}` for non-admins
 - password: `asdfqwer` for everyone

-Tested on Ubuntu 16.04, Python 3.5.
+Tested on Ubuntu 18.04.

 ## About